Staff Profiles

 Jenny Brooks

 Associate Intermediary.
-Jenny has a professional background in psychology, working for many years in post-16 and university education, training, and lifelong personal/emotional development.
-She has been drawn to intermediary work more recently through a personal interest in supporting others on their reconnection journey.
+Jenny has an extensive professional background in psychology, and adult guidance and counselling, working for over 30 years in schools, post-16 and university education, pastoral care, training, and lifelong personal/emotional development.
+She is a member of the British Psychological Society and holds an M Ed (Lifelong Learning) and a Postgraduate Certificate in Integrative Psychotherapy.
+She is also an experienced professional in disability, with particular focus on Autism and a range of mental health issues, latterly in the university context, since the early 2000s.
+Jenny has been drawn to intermediary work more recently through a personal interest in supporting others on their reconnection journey, and a deep understanding of the emotional complexities this often involves.

 Photo of Kathy Drake